 The Economic Viability Tool (EVT) was developed to help address one of the biggest challenges in responsible community forest management: the difficulty of generating enough income to cover operational costs and pursue FSC certification.
 Many community forestry operations struggle to be profitable, and the EVT helps identify both the barriers that need to be addressed and the opportunities that can be leveraged to enhance the benefits forests provide to local livelihoods.

-Importantly, the economic viability analysis goes beyond profitability alone, although profitability analysis may be considered if expected by CFF stewards and if information is available.
-EVT primary focus is to understand the current and potential socioeconomic landscape of the community, enabling and disabling conditions, and the situation of the forestry organization within the value chain.
+Importantly, the economic viability analysis goes beyond profitability alone, although profitability analysis may be considered if expected by CFF Stewards and if information is available.
+EVT primary focus is to understand the current and potential socio-economic landscape, plus the enabling and disabling conditions at a territorial level.
+Then, EVT addresses the situation of the forestry organization within the value chain (organizational level).

 EVT progress